 This small 9x9x10cm freestanding cityscape sculpture is called Cylindrical City 2.
 The base is a small block of natural wood.
 The only other materials are short fat cylinders of various types collected from the streets of Melbourne on my daily walks.

 This work was in my first solo exhibition, From the Streets of Melbourne, held at the Melbourne City Library in 2018.
 I also exhibited it at Rivers Run Free at The Dirty Dozen in 2020, and with CoLab Arts in the Park in 2021.
 In 2022 it was in ‘A New Belonging’, as part of the Sustainable Living Festival and Geelong Design Week at The Reimaginarium in Geelong.
-The work is currently available for purchase there.

 What inspires me